DeFi in 2026: Key Trends, Risks, and What Practitioners Need to Watch

 For builders, integrating with off-chain data providers and compliance oracles is now table stakes.
 Failure to do so will block institutional adoption and risk regulatory shutdowns.

-AI in DeFi: Automation and Risk
+AI in DeFi: Automation & Risk

 Artificial intelligence is now core to DeFi protocol operations, from trading bots to protocol governance:

-- AI trading agents execute strategies on-chain, optimizing for yield, slippage, and MEV avoidance.
+- AI trading agents: Execute strategies on-chain, optimizing for yield, slippage, and MEV avoidance.

-- AI-driven risk management models monitor collateral ratios, liquidation risk, and oracle accuracy in real time.
+- AI-driven risk management: Models monitor collateral ratios, liquidation risk, and oracle accuracy in real time.

 # Example: AI-powered liquidation bot for Aave v4 markets (Python pseudocode)